-- Healthy Children Healthy Families: Parents Making a Difference! - Two series of 6 sessions held once a week will be conducted in partnering schools and preschool sites.
-Parents learn skills that will help them make healthy habits happen in their family, and support each other in taking healthy steps each week.
-Each lesson will also include a tasting of a healthy, familyfriendly recipe with discussion of budgeting tips and meal planning. (total of 12 sessions) - In the event in-person programming is not allowed by the partner, the video, distance-based version will be offered. (total of 7 sessions, including 1 video and 1 online platform interaction per session) - The distance-based videos will be offered as make-up lessons when parents/caregivers miss an in-person session. - The distance-based videos will be offered as an at-home reinforcement option to reiterate what is learned during the in-person sessions. - Video, Distance-Based Healthy Children Healthy Families: Parents Making a Difference! - One distance-based series of 7 videos plus a weekly online platform interaction for parents/caregivers.
-Parents learn skills that will help them make healthy habits happen in their family, and support each other in taking healthy steps each week.
-(7 sessions, including 1 video and 1 online platform interaction per session) - MyPlate for My Family - Six series of 4 sessions held once a week will be conducted at partnering elementary schools, Head Start, and preschool locations.
+- Healthy Children Healthy Families: Parents Making a Difference! - Two series of 6 sessions held once a week will be conducted in partnering schools and preschool sites in-person or distance-based, depending on partner preference.
+Parents learn skills that will help them make healthy habits happen in their family and support each other in taking healthy steps each week.
+If allowed, each lesson will also include a tasting of a healthy, family- friendly recipe with discussion of budgeting tips and meal planning. (total of 12 sessions) - The distance-based videos will be offered as make-up lessons when parents/caregivers miss an in-person session. - The distance-based videos will be offered as an at-home reinforcement option to reiterate what is learned during the in-person sessions. - MyPlate for My Family - Four series of 4 sessions held once a week will be conducted at partnering elementary schools, Head Start, and preschool locations in-person or distance-based, depending on partner preference.
 Parents will learn skills to help them plan and prepare healthy meals based on USDA MyPlate.
-Each lesson will include a demonstration of a healthy, family-friendly recipe with discussion of budgeting tips and meal planning. (total of 24 sessions)
+Each lesson will include a demonstration of a healthy, family-friendly recipe with discussion of budgeting tips and meal planning. (total of 16 sessions)